mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

 $$
 NewEstimate \leftarrow OldEstimate + stepsize  \left[ Target - OldEstimate\right]
 $$

-With a model , state values alone is sufficient.
-We will  have the state value for each state .From a state we can transition to the new state, that gives high value Returns

 When the model is not available we will be using Action values. (because to calculate state value, we need probability transions)